Have you ever decided to stay home instead of heading out to a party, only for it to be the best party of the year?

 19. Extend into Cyber Monday

-If you’re only thinking of launching sales for Black Friday, consider extending your generosity to Cyber Monday, too.
+If you’re only thinking of launching sales for Black Friday, consider extending your generosity.
+Small businesses can make a fortune on Cyber Monday, too.

 Remember the stats at the top of the page?
 Last year, Cyber Monday earned online retailers around $9 billion dollars in the US alone.